aerenchyma/ProgramsInformationPeople/_sources/Assignments/assignments_files/UMich-SI506-F17/week05.rst

 ==================

 * **Before class Monday:**

+  * Read the :ref:`Unix<unix_chapter>` chapter and try the exercises in that chapter on your computer
+  * Read `this tutorial on Unix pipes <http://www.ee.surrey.ac.uk/Teaching/Unix/unix3.html>`_ (you can ignore the ``who`` command in the tutorial) and `this tutorial on the Unix command grep <http://www.ee.surrey.ac.uk/Teaching/Unix/unix2.html>`_ (you can scroll down to it on that page).
+  * Read :ref:`Installing a text editor<text_editor_installation>` section for background, and make sure you have a text editor installed.
+(You can leave the rest of the installation chapter aside; it may contain some outdated information!)
+We recommend `Atom <https://atom.io/>`_, which is only available for Mac, or `Sublime Text <https://www.sublimetext.com/>`_, which is available for Windows OR Mac. **Microsoft Word or NotePad will not work for programs!
+You must install a Text Editor program that works for writing Python code.**
+  * Read the `Python installation instructions <https://umich.instructure.com/courses/172984/assignments/329369>`_ on Canvas.

+  *** up to here, editing week 5

   * Read just the :ref:`introduction to Unit Testing<test_cases_chap>`.
 (We will discuss this on Monday in lecture!
 You do *not* have to read the rest of this chapter beyond the introductory section; it addreses material we have not learned yet in this course.
 We will focus in more depth on that material later in the semester.
 But this week is the first time you will see the code for Unit Tests, so we will teach you how to understand the output you get from them when you run problem sets on your own computer.)
   * Read :ref:`Sorting and anonymous functions<sort_chap>`